 When the clock chimes.
 With a bit of effort, a little luck and the right outlook, starting the New Year as you mean to go on can be the key to finding love in 2023

-Was New Year's Eve designed especially to make single people feel unbelievably aware of their relationship status?
+Was New Year's Eve designed especially to make single and lonely people feel unbelievably aware of their relationship status?
 Sometimes, it can seem like it.

 And as a single guy, it can be especially easy to opt for another Netflix night on the sofa with Papa John, John Smith and Ben & Jerry.
 Indeed, finding somewhere to go on December 31st that doesn't involve being surrounded by smooching couples is pretty much impossible, and besides - what's the point in making all that effort.
 Right?